tonyarnold/homebridge-xiaomi-purifier/README.md

 This project is forked from [homebridge-mi-air-purifier](https://github.com/seikan/homebridge-mi-air-purifier.git).

-This is Xiaomi Mi Air Purifier plugin for [Homebridge](https://github.com/nfarina/homebridge).
+This is the Xiaomi Mi Air Purifier plugin for [Homebridge](https://github.com/nfarina/homebridge).
 This plugin will add the air purifier and **Air Quality Sensor** to your Home app.
 This version is working with iOS 11 to add the device as air purifier in Home app.

 ![mi-air-purifier](https://cloud.githubusercontent.com/assets/73107/26249685/1d0ae78c-3cda-11e7-8b64-71e8d4323a3e.jpg)